-There are two ways to connect to this REPL; so you can communicate with the MicroPython firmware on your board over USB, or over the UART serial port on Pico W-series GPIOs.
+There are two ways to connect to this REPL; so you can communicate with the MicroPython firmware on your board over USB, or over the UART serial port on Raspberry Pi Pico W GPIOs.

-The MicroPython port for RP-series microcontroller does not expose a REPL over a UART port by default, please see Raspberry Pi Pico-series Python SDK for more details of how to configure MicroPython to allow you to connect to the REPL over UART.
+The MicroPython port for RP2040 does not expose a REPL over a UART port by default, please see Raspberry Pi Pico Python SDK for more details of how to configure MicroPython to allow you to connect to the REPL over UART.